Conservative fusion of unbiased partial state estimates: CI is optimal: Introduction

 In this paper, we generalize this optimality result to the case of fusion of two unbiased \emph{partial} state estimates.
 In this case, the pre-image in state space of the (measurement) error covariance of a partial state estimate is typically singular, introducing significant mathematical challenges that mean we need to revisit the entire chain of proofs leading to the final optimality result.
 The (somewhat lengthy) proofs unveil an intriguing interplay between statistics (Gau{\ss}-Markov theorem), matrix analysis (Schur complement, L{\"o}wner order), robust control (Petersen's lemma), geometry (ellipsoidal calculus) and optimization (semi-definite programming).
+The main new contributions of the paper are as follows: \begin{itemize} \item The concept of a domain of conservativeness that is closed under diagonal enlargement (Definition~\ref{def:conservative}) and the associated disambiguation between the use of true error covariances and their estimates in the derivation of the inequalities that characterize conservativeness (see Proposition~\ref{prop:conservative} and the preceding discussion) \item A stand-alone necessary and sufficient characterization of conservative fused error covariance estimates in three different forms (Theorem~\ref{th:conservative_3}) \item The generalization of the Bar-Schalom/Campo formula to the singular case (Theorem~\ref{th:Kopt}) \item The proper mathematical treatment of the parameterization of the Kahan-Uhlmann family, including in the singular case (see Sections~\ref{sec:KU} and \ref{sec:CI}: Theorems~\ref{th:kahan_parameter} and \ref{th:CI_implies_Kahan} have no equivalent in the existing literature) \item A general sufficient condition for solvability of CI (Theorem~\ref{th:CI}) and a corrected characterizing equation for the optimal solutions with respect to the determinant cost (Theorem~\ref{th:CI_det}) \end{itemize}